 Another beautiful fractal is the Mandelbrot Set.
 It's slightly more complicated than the Fibonacci sequence, but not by much — take a number, square it and add it to itself.
 Keep doing that for as long as you need.
 With that simple recipe you can create images and forms of infinite complexity.
 I made an infographic for a pal in one of my university classes last year that goes into a lot more depth on the Mandelbrot Number and how to draw it with code.

 One of the first books I turned to for answers when I caught the fractal bug was "Chaos: Making a New Science" by James Gleick.
-It does a good job of chiseling through the complexity of chaos theory (though I still felt like this guy after reading it) by telling the story of the history of chaos science.
+It does a good job of chiseling through the complexity of chaos theory by telling the story of the history of chaos science.

 In his book, Gleick describes something he calls the chaos game — write two arbitrary rules for how to move from one point to another in a two-dimensional plane.
 Start by drawing a dot at any random point, flip a coin, and apply one of the two rules depending on how the coin lands to decide where to draw the next dot.
 Do that a million times or so and you can find, within the randomness of the million dots drawn, structure and order.
 Beautiful structure and order that looks similar no matter how deeply you look.